Stary Ciepielów and Rekówka massacre: Aftermath

 In the evening of 6 December, the interpreter from the Gendarmerie post in Górki Ciepielowskie visited the sołtys of Stary Ciepielów and ordered him to bury the victims of the massacre.
-According to the German order, bodies were not to be buried at the cemetery but in the pits near the victim's farms.
+According to the German order, bodies were not to be buried at the cemetery but in mass graves near the victim's farms.
 The sołtys of Rekówka received the same order.

 Jan Kowalski, the only surviving member of the Kowalski family, had to hide for a long time after the massacre.

-Stary Ciepielów and Rekówka massacre was the largest, but not the only, execution conducted by the Gendarmerie unit from Górki Ciepielowskie during the pacification operation in the Ciepielów region.
+The Stary Ciepielów and Rekówka massacre was the largest, but not the only, execution conducted by the Gendarmerie unit from Górki Ciepielowskie during the pacification operation in the Ciepielów region.
 On 7 December the gendarmes raided the village of Świesielice and executed fourteen Poles, among them women and children, suspected of aiding the partisans.
 The next day they came again to the village and murdered a Polish woman named Marianna Skwira who along with her husband was helping the Jewish refugees.
 Finally, on 11 January 1943, in the village of Zajączków, the gendarmes executed six Poles who were suspected of aiding the Jews.
-Among the victims were: Stanisława Wołowiec, her four daughters, her brother-in-law and her farmhand.
+Among the victims were Stanisława Wołowiec, her four daughters, her brother-in-law and her farmhand.

-German action shocked the local population and resulted in fewer attempts to help the Jews.
-The local people became ever less keen to offer assistance after the Chil Brawerman's group killed three Poles wrongly accused of collaboration with the Germans.
+The massacre shocked the local population and resulted in fewer attempts to help the Jews.
+The local people became even less keen to offer assistance after Chil Brawerman's group killed three Poles wrongly accused of collaboration with the Germans.
 As a result, the vast majority of Jews hiding in the forests around Ciepielów did not survive the war.
-In Ciepielów itself, the only Jewish survivor was Dawid Sankowicz, who was sheltered by the Polish shoemaker Stanisław Lewandowski until the last day of German occupation.
+In Ciepielów itself, the only Jewish survivor was Dawid Sankowicz, who was sheltered by Polish shoemaker Stanisław Lewandowski until the last day of German occupation.

 The Stary Ciepielów and Rekówka massacre, along with the following executions in Świesielice and Zajączków, was one of the greatest crimes committed by Nazi-German occupants on Poles who had helped Jews.
 None of the perpetrators were brought to justice.